FooSoft/restaurant-search/README.md

 In addition to these packages, you will need to have a recent version of the [Go](https://golang.org/project/) compiler installed on your system to build and execute the server code.
 The easiest way to get the latest version is to use the [godeb](https://github.com/niemeyer/godeb) tool to install it for you.
 After downloading the appropriate binary package, execute the `./godeb install` command to do this.
+Once you have the Go environment configured on your computer, you can install this package by executing the following command:

+`go get github.com/FooSoft/search`

-## Global Node.js Dependencies
+## Global Node.js Dependencies ##

 Execute the command `npm install -g package_name` to install the packages listed below (must be root).

 *   `bower`

-## Database Initialization
+## Database Initialization ##

 1. Execute `./db/init.sh` to create the required database and associated user.
 You will be prompted for the mysql root password; if you do not have one configured you may proceed by inputting an empty string.
 2. Load the initial data tables by running `./db/load.sh`.
 You may perform this step again at a later time if you wish to reset the contents of the database to their original state.

-## Client and Server Initialization
+## Client and Server Initialization ##

 1. From the `static` directory, execute the command `bower install`.
 2. From the base directory, build the server with the command `go build`.